-We engage in community events and support initiatives that will raise the profile of the service amongst under-represented groups, and ensure our community engagement strategy is sustained.
-This will be coupled with our approach to integrated risk management, which will also seek to target services to socially excluded groups, and sustain engagement with them.
+We engage in community events and support initiatives that will raise the profile of the Service amongst under-represented groups, and ensure our community engagement strategy is sustained.
+This is coupled with our approach to integrated risk management, which seeks to target services to those at highest risk in society, and sustain engagement with them.